TqDavid/CNN-Tracker-v1/README.md

 ## Known Problems / Why?
-I'm planning on building a 2nd version of this CNN that combines the power of LTSM with the YOLO, instead of simply using a correlational tracker.
-Using a corellational tracker creates the problem of occlusion and (partially) problems while tracking the objects when the input is lagging.
-Since my own usage of this tracker will most likely include **both** of these scenarios at some point, I'll work on using LTSM with YOLO at some point.
+I'm planning on building a 2nd version of this CNN that combines the power of LSTM with YOLO, instead of simply using a correlational tracker.
+Correlational trackers struggle with occlusion and lags of the input.
+Since my own usage of this tracker will most likely include **both** of these scenarios at some point, I'll work on using LSTM with YOLO at some point.
 And I know that [ROLO](https://github.com/Guanghan/ROLO "Recurrent YOLO") seems to have done a pretty amazing job at that.
-But since ROLO has been updated on 1 Nov 2016 (about 10 months ago at the point of writing this), I can't get any of the tests or training that ROLO offers to run.
+But since ROLO has not been updated since 1 Nov 2016 (about 10 months ago at the point of writing this), I can't get any of the tests or training that ROLO offers to run.
 That's why I decided to build the CNN-Tracker-v1 (& later v2 as well).

 ## Usage
 - As soon as this project is somewhat usable, I'll write this part out :)
+- But generally, simply try to get all the linked dependecies running and you should be able to run my code as well